Huffman Splane Emerging Nurse Scholars Forum

 Craig Dale – Fundamental care needs of acute and critically ill adults.

-Cindy-Lee Dennis – Postpartum health in parents and infant outcomes.
+Cindy-Lee Dennis – Perinatal depression in mothers and fathers.

 Denise Gastaldo – Social determinants of health.

 Edith Hillan – Health of women and newborns.

 Doris Howell – Health services outcomes and effectiveness in cancer populations.